AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

   T := (for some X of Container => P(X));

+The coverage status of a decision obligation is determined as
+follows:

-A decision is said :dfn:`fully covered`, or just :dfn:`covered`, as soon as it has been evaluated at least once True and once False during program execution.
-If only one of these two possible outcomes was exercised, the decision is said :dfn:`partially covered`.
+* A decision is said :dfn:`fully covered`, or just :dfn:`covered`, and the obligation discharged, as soon as the decision has been evaluated at least once True and once False during program execution.

-When none of the possible outcomes was exercised, the decision is said :dfn:`uncovered`.
-This happens when either the enclosing statement was not executed at all or when all the attempted evaluations were interrupted e.g. because of exceptions.
-In the former case, when a decision is part of a statement and the statement is not executed at all, only the statement level violation is reported.
+* A decision is said :dfn:`uncovered` when none of the possible outcomes was exercised, either because the enclosing statement was not executed at all or when all the attempted evaluations were interrupted e.g. because of exceptions.

+* If only one of the two possible outcomes was exercised, the decision is said :dfn:`partially covered`, and the obligation only partially discharged.

+When a decision is part of a statement and the statement is not executed at all, only the statement level violation is reported.
 The nested decision level violations are implicit in this case and diagnosing them as well would only add redundancy.

 The :option:`=report` synthetic output lists the statement and decision coverage violations in the ``STMT`` and ``DECISION`` coverage report section